thebalaa/project-root/docs/Architecture.md

   - **Security & Identity Module:**
       - Verifies user credentials and ensures only authenticated data is processed and cached.
   - **Encryption and Key Management:**
-      - Data will be encrypted before sending to the backend middleware.
+      - Data will be encrypted before sending to the backend local proxy middleware.
   - **Backend Middleware:**
       - Sends identified and cached data to the backend API for further anonymization, transformation, and storage.
 - **Dependencies:**